awsdocs/amazon-connect-admin-guide/doc_source/what-is-a-contact-attribute.md

 ## Types of contact attributes<a name="types-of-contact-attributes"></a>

 To make it faster for you to find and choose the attributes you want to use, attributes are grouped into **types**\.
-For each contact block, we only surface those types of attributes that work with it\.
+For each flow block, we only surface those types of attributes that work with it\.

 Another way to think about types of contact attributes is to categorize them based on where the value comes from\.
 The values for contact attributes have three sources:
 + Amazon Connect provides the value, such as the agent's name, during the contact interaction\.
 This is known as providing the value at runtime\.
 + An external process, such as Amazon Lex or AWS Lambda, provides the value\.
 + [User\-defined](connect-attrib-list.md#user-defined-attributes)\.
-In the contact flow, you can specify the value for an attribute\.
+In the flow, you can specify the value for an attribute\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-attributes-types.png)